navroop-ch/YoutubeWrapper/README.md

-# a Pip Package to Enwrap YouTube Data API and YouTube Transcript API
+# A Pip Package to Enwrap YouTube Data API and YouTube Transcript API

 ## A simple youtube api wrapper for getting video details and transcripts.